tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * [bombardier_stock_data.csv](Activities/06-Stu_Multi_Indexing/Resources/bombardier_stock_data.csv)

-Open challenge solved version to review the solution, covering the following points:
+Open the solved version to review the solution, and cover the following points:

 * `read_csv` accepts arguments that make creating indexes easy.
 Passing a column name to the `read_csv` `index_col` parameter will create a DataFrame index based on the values in that series.